 Whether you’re into skincare or general wellness, you probably heard about the negative effects of smoking cigarettes on your skin.
 This begs the question: Does smoking weed cause acne?
 Or is the skin damage limited to tobacco cigarettes?

-While tobacco can directly impact your skin by reducing collagen production, smoking weed isn’t any less guilty.
-This substance promotes oxidative stress and hormonal imbalance, which contribute to the development of acne.
+While tobacco can directly impact your skin by reducing collagen production, cannabis smoke has its own effects on skin health.
+Cannabis can promote oxidative stress and hormonal imbalance, which may contribute to acne development in susceptible individuals.

 In this article, we’ll tell you everything about the effects of marijuana on your skin.
 Keep reading to learn more.